LukeMS/vardaellen/index.rst

 A huge hall,  the only entrance to The Dome where the gods lives, is home to the legendary heroes of the past, those that, coming from all planes, worlds and races, proved themselves in battle and performed epic deeds during their lives.
 They act as a common guard to the Gods of Olympus.
 All day long they fight one another, practicing, performing epic battles, becoming stronger than they could ever be while alive.
 And every night their wounds are healed, their health fully recovered and they're served feasts worthy of the gods that they guard themselves.
 Among them, some that also prove themselves as faithful followers (and pleasant company) are invited to live on the divine citadels, serving their deities more closely.

+..
+COMMENT >>> pretty much like The Halls of Valhalha

 Native creatures: axiomites, formians, and inevitables.